gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 which provides a consistent conclusion with using the 95% confidence interval to perform a hypothesis test.
-Either way, we would conclude that there is not enough evidence at the 5% significance level to conclude that there is some linear relationship between bodyfat and Hematocrit in the population of female Australian athletes.
+Either way, we would conclude that there is not enough evidence at the 5% significance level to conclude that there is some linear relationship between body fat and Hematocrit in the population of female Australian athletes.
 If your standards were different, say if you had elected to test at the 10% significance level, you might have a different opinion about the evidence against the null hypothesis here.
 For this reason, we sometimes